 Devin Febbroriello, OR

-Originally from Connecticut, Devin has been in love with the arts, creativity, and storytelling since childhood, when you were likely to find her deep in the woods building a secret fort, organizing a three act play, or choreographing a dance number to perform for the neighborhood!
-After studying filmmaking in Boston and the Czech Republic, she worked in feature films and TV Shows for over a decade in NYC.
-Sensitive and intoxicated by the subtle details of the world, Devin has learned to channel her empathetic observations into screenplays, poems, short stories, and her first novel.
+Originally from Connecticut, Devin has been in love with the arts, creativity, and storytelling since childhood.
+You could find her deep in the woods building a secret fort, organizing a three-act play (complete with handmade sets & costumes), or choreographing a dance number to perform for the neighborhood!
+After studying filmmaking in Boston and the Czech Republic, she went to work in NYC on feature films & TV shows for over a decade.
+Sensitive and intoxicated by the subtle details of the world, relationships, history, and culture, Devin has learned to channel her empathetic observations into screenplays, poems, short stories, and her first novel.

 As a Story Terrace writer, Devin interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.